jsheunis/rt-me-fMRI/pipeline_description.md

 ## Subject-level

+- Preproc for getting prior estimates of T2* and S0
+- Preproc for getting functional

 ### Pre-processing: anatomical (RUN 1)

 1. Anatomical to functional space coregistration, use middle echo first volume as template - SPM12 coregister estimate